 According to the province’s website, “The Canadian Red Cross has been authorized to approve travel into New Brunswick for end-of-life visits with an immediate family member.”

-Those granted permits must still comply with self-isolation guidelines, but if they “need to attend a funeral, burial or end-of-life visit in a hospital, hospice or nursing home prior to completing 14 days of self-isolation, [they] must first test negative for COVID-19 on the fifth day of self-isolation.”
+Those granted permits must still comply with self-isolation guidelines, but if they “need to attend a funeral, burial or end-of-life visit in a hospital, hospice or nursing home prior to completing 14 days of self-isolation, [they] must first test negative for COVID-19 on the 5th day of self-isolation.”

 After a negative result, “you may only leave your place of self-isolation as required for an end-of-life visit or to attend a funeral or burial service in compliance with public health guidelines.
-If you need to visit your family member in home for end-of-life visit prior to completing 14 days of self-isolation, strict protocols for these visits will be provided to you by Red Cross staff.”
+If you need to visit your family member in home for end of life visit prior to completing 14 days of self-isolation, strict protocols for these visits will be provided to you by Red Cross staff.”

 Sad and angry

-“Apparently the new normal allows me to visit my father on his death bed or in a coffin but not while there is a spark of life still left in him,” Pitre wrote on Facebook.
+“Apparently the new normal allows me to visit my father on his death bed or in a coffin but not while there is a spark of life still left in him,” he wrote on Facebook.

 “As of today, I’m not thinking that there’s a path, a clear path, here,” she said.